j-sims/isitinyapi/README.md

 # Isi Tiny API

 ### Description
-Sample code to allow for polling of cluster state data without running shell scripts locally.
+Sample code to allow polling of cluster state data unavaible via PAPI without running shell scripts locally.

 Code should be used to obtain sysctl and other command output for use with monitoring or dashboards.

 All responses will be returned in json format.

-At present only a single endpoing ('/') is provuided which will return all sysctlk keys and the output of all commands in the config.json file.
+At present only a single endpoing ('/') is provided which will return all sysctl keys and the output of all commands in the config.json file.

 ### Installation